RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 # Get permissions to use /dev/ttyACM0
 ^[Top](#top)

-Add current user to the proper group to get permission to use `/dev/ttyACM0`.
+Add current user to the proper groups to get permission to use `/dev/ttyACM0`.

 This step can be done from the Iceman Proxmark3 repo with: